 - Acceptance into MI by the Madison International Steering Committee

 Being housed on campus is a great benefit to our students in becoming successful in our program and fully integrating onto campus.
 Residence halls provide an ideal college experience and allow the students to take advantage of the many benefits of easy access to classes, professors, facilities, food, resources, and more.
-Whenever possible, every student will be placed on-campus, however if on-campus accommodation is unavailable the ISC office will make the necessary arrangement with some of the several off-campus options to find you an apt. off-campus.
+Whenever possible, every student will be placed on-campus; however if on-campus accommodation is unavailable, the ISC office will make the necessary arrangement with some of the several off-campus options to find you an apartment off-campus.